 Homemade pizza sauce:

-This pizza sauce is rich in flavour and the perfect base for this simple pizza plus it is literally a case of mixing together a few ingredients.
+This adaptation on my homemade pizza sauce is rich in flavour and the perfect base for this simple pizza plus it is literally a case of mixing together a few ingredients.
 It keeps well in the fridge (for up to a week) and is even freezer friendly so make a big batch and keep it on hand.

 Get your favourite pepperoni and slice it thinly.
 Mild or hot will both work or even use Italian sausage.